HewlettPackard/hpe-sd-cloud/kubernetes/deployments/sd-aio/README.md

 **IMPORTANT**: The sd-aio-deployment.yaml file defines a docker registry example (hub.docker.hpecorp.net/cms-sd).
 This shall be changed to point to the docker registry where the sd-aio docker image is located: (`- image: hub.docker.hpecorp.net/cms-sd/sd-aio`)

 **IMPORTANT**: Before deploying all-in-one Service Director a namespace with the name "servicedirector" must be created.
-You have to deploy the file [namespace.yaml](../namespace.yaml) using the following command:
+In order to generate the namespace, run:

-    kubectl create -f namespace.yaml
+    kubectl create namespace servicedirector

 In order to deploy the all-in-one Service Director in a single k8s Pod, run: